fluthjs/fluth-vue/packages/guide/motion.en.md

   <img src="/logic-flow.drawio.svg" alt="motion" />
 </div>

 Streams are a **declarative high-level abstraction of asynchronous programming**.
-Through streams and operators, very complex asynchronous orchestration can be completed, thus breaking free from traditional complex call logic relationships.
+Through the combination of stream operators, complex asynchronous orchestration can be elegantly handled, fundamentally solving the complexity problems of traditional callbacks and Promise chain calls.

-When each node of a stream can both store data and process data, the `Data` and `Methods` of business models can also be discarded, all organized in the form of stream nodes:
+In stream architecture, each node is both a data container and a processing unit.
+The traditional Data and Methods concepts in business models can be unified as stream nodes, achieving integrated management of data and logic:

 <div style="display: flex; flex-direction: column; align-items: center; justify-content: center;">
   <img src="/logic-stream.drawio.svg" alt="motion" />
 </div>

-This frontend business model based on streams perfectly fits the **highly asynchronous, event-driven, multi-input multi-output** characteristics of frontend business models.
-It can both organize business data well and organize business logic well.
+Frontend business models based on streams perfectly match the **highly asynchronous, event-driven, multi-input multi-output** essential characteristics of modern frontend applications, providing more elegant and maintainable solutions in both data management and business logic organization.

 ## Stream Implementation in Frameworks

-Using streams to organize business models ultimately requires converting stream-processed results into data consumable by frontend frameworks:

-1. How streams are converted into data consumable by frontend frameworks
-2. How streams are converted into logic consumable by frontend frameworks
+After adopting stream-based business models, the key issue is how to achieve seamless integration between streams and frontend frameworks.
+Specifically, it needs to solve bidirectional conversion problems:

+- For `Vue`, reactive data can be converted to streams through the [to$](/cn/useFluth/to$.html) method

+- For `fluth`, streams can be converted to `Vue` reactive data through methods like [toComp](/cn/useFluth/toComp.html), [toComps](/cn/useFluth/toComps.html), so that frameworks can directly consume stream data

+- If pages only need to render static stream data, the [render$](/cn/useFluth/render$.html) directive can be used to responsively render stream data bypassing the framework, without triggering component updates

+## Example

+Below is a simple example: an order form submission page, demonstrating the application of streams in business models:

 <div style="display: flex; flex-direction: column; align-items: center; justify-content: center;">
   <img src="/traditional-code.drawio.svg" alt="motion" />
 </div>

+Traditional frontend development adopts imperative programming patterns:

+1. After clicking the button, call the handleSubmit method
+2. handleSubmit first calls validateForm method, if validation fails, show error message
+3. If validation passes, assemble data needed by backend
+4. Call backend fetchAddOrderApi method
+5. If call succeeds, continue to call handleDataB method, handleDataC method
+6. If call fails, show error message

+This imperative development pattern mixes synchronous logic and asynchronous operations, with poor code readability.
+As business complexity grows, the handleSubmit method becomes increasingly bloated, forming a typical "God method" anti-pattern.

+Below is a reimplementation using streams:

 <div style="display: flex; flex-direction: column; align-items: center; justify-content: center;">
   <img src="/stream-code.drawio.svg" alt="motion" />
 </div>

+Stream programming can elegantly solve these problems: abstracting basic data into independent streams, building business logic through composite operators, with clear code structure, atomized logic, and strong reusability.

+It's worth noting that operators like [audit](https://fluthjs.github.io/fluth-doc/cn/api/operator/audit.html), [debounce](https://fluthjs.github.io/fluth-doc/cn/api/operator/debounce.html), [filter](https://fluthjs.github.io/fluth-doc/cn/api/operator/debounce.html) handle complex asynchronous control logic such as triggers, throttling, and conditional filtering in a declarative manner, significantly improving code expressiveness and maintainability.

+Through this comparative case, we can see that stream programming paradigms naturally align with the asynchronous, event-driven characteristics of frontend business, making it an ideal choice for organizing complex frontend business logic.